trampgeek/moodle-qtype_coderunner/Readme.md

 form to select which columns to display, and how to display them (null unless explicitly set).

+Most of these are effectively read only - assigning a new value within the template to the cputimelimitsecs attribute does not alter the actual run time;
+the assignment statement is being executed in the sandbox after all resource limits have been set.
+The question author can however directly alter all the above question attributes directly in the question authoring form.

 ## Grading with templates
 Using just the template mechanism described above it is possible to write